 II.
 The Aftermath of the Windsor Castle Fire

-Employees and tradesmen assisted the castle’s volunteer salvage corps and fire department in removing furnishings and artwork from the apartments that were in danger.
-This included a 150-foot (46-meter) long table and a 120-foot (37-meter) long carpet from the Waterloo Chamber, which were moved to the safety of the castle’s riding school.
+After the fire, employees and tradesmen worked alongside the castle’s salvage corps and fire department to remove furnishings and artwork from endangered areas.
+This included moving a 150-foot-long table and a 120-foot-long carpet from the Waterloo Chamber to the safety of the castle’s riding school.

-Three hundred clocks, a collection of miniatures, thousands of valuable books and historical manuscripts, and old Master drawings from the Royal Library were also saved.
-Heavy chests and tables were left behind on the instructions of fire officers.
-All other items were placed on giant tarpaulin sheets in the North Terrace and Quadrangle.
+Three hundred clocks, a collection of miniatures, thousands of valuable books, historical manuscripts, and Old Master drawings from the Royal Library were also saved.
+Heavy chests and tables were left behind on fire officers’ instructions.
+At the same time, other items were placed on tarpaulin sheets in the North Terrace and Quadrangle.

-The police called in dozens of removal vans from many of the home counties to transport items to other parts of the castle.
-The 13th Earl of Airlie and other members of the Royal Household assisted with the operation.
+The police called in removal vans from various counties to transport items to other parts of the castle.
+Key members of the Royal Household, including the 13th Earl of Airlie and other staff, actively participated in the operation.

-The Royal Collection Department was particularly busy, with Sir Geoffrey de Bellaigue as director, Christopher Lloyd as picture surveyor, Mrs Roberts, the librarian, as curator of the Print Room, Hugh Roberts as deputy surveyor of the Queen’s art, and Oliver Everett as librarian.
+The Royal Collection Department played a crucial role, with Sir Geoffrey de Bellaigue as director, Christopher Lloyd as picture surveyor, Jane Roberts as curator of the Print Room, Hugh Roberts as deputy surveyor of the Queen’s art, and Oliver Everett as librarian.
+The Household Cavalry, arriving from nearby Combermere Barracks, along with 100 officers and men of the Life Guards, were invaluable in moving bulky items.

 III.
 Windsor Castle Fire Damages